 I remember praying for the life I have now.

 Three years ago I sat in my car in the very back of the parking lot of my job, sobbing, as I did everyday.
 Wailing and running to catch up with my breath in big, shuddering gasps as you do when you’re crying yourself lightheaded.
-I prayed so hard, my words a tangled mess, ripping through my throat with every syllable.
+I prayed so hard, my words a tangled mess, ripping through my throat.
 I was heartbroken and burnt out.
 In a dead end job working for a manager who hated me and wanted to make sure I knew it.
 I was losing my hair.
 I was gaining weight.
 I wasn’t sleeping.
 I was breaking down.

 When I couldn’t pray anymore, I repeated song lyrics to myself over and over, the mantra a buoy in the storm.